HD2i/Geolocation-iOS/README.md

 [![Swift](https://img.shields.io/badge/Swift-4.2-orange.svg?style=flat)](https://developer.apple.com/swift/)

+A sample iOS app to demonstrate a practical use-case of geolocation feature extraction that interacts with a [smart contract](https://github.com/HD2i/GeolocationSmartContract) deployed on the [Oasis Devnet](https://docs.oasiscloud.io/en/latest/).
+More specifically, this app serves as an example of how research participants could provide a semantic descriptor of the location type of their data to researchers or interested 3rd Parties, without having to reveal identifiable personal information such as the coordinates of their exact locations.

 If you would like to test the app out, feel free to check it out on [Appetize](https://appetize.io/app/zt5wb6e9qpu47ejk7k1ezqzv2c?device=iphonex&scale=75&orientation=portrait&osVersion=12.1&deviceColor=black)
-* *Note: Importing a wallet has been disabled on Appetize for security*
+* *Note: Importing a wallet has been disabled on Appetize.
+As a result, you can only view Participants.*

 ---